 As infrastructure expands, the need to have your own fueling facilities may become less of a factor.

 However, when looking at the availability of fueling stations, you also need to look at how far out of route drivers may have to travel to reach fueling stations, burning extra fuel and precious hours of service.

 Will they be able to fill as fast as on diesel?
 How much more frequently will they have to stop to fuel?
-Other factors

 The extra weight of CNG tanks and fuel may affect the amount of payload hauled.

 Insurance rates may be a little higher for natural-gas-powered vehicles, says Sharon Banks, founder and CEO of Cascade Sierra Solutions, "not because of added risk, just because it's a more expensive vehicle," she says.

 You also need to consider maintenance and repair.
 If you do it yourself, it means upgrades to your maintenance facilities to bring them into code for working and extra training for technicians.
 LNG will typically mean more expensive shop upgrades than CNG.